Poll Worker Resources

 POLL WORKERS: A BRIEF INTRODUCTION

-Poll workers form the backbone of American elections, protecting voters’ right to votes and defending the integrity of secure and accurate elections in Delaware County.
+Poll workers form the backbone of American elections, protecting every voter's right to vote and defending the integrity of secure and accurate elections in Delaware County.
 Poll worker responsibilities include setting up the polling location, checking in registered voters, explaining voting procedures to voters, oversight of voting equipment and ballots, monitoring the conduct of the election and ensuring a “campaign-free zone” inside the precinct.

 POLL WORKER HOTLINE